 In preparing the Board's proposal for these remuneration guidelines, salary and terms of employment for Volati's other employees have been taken into account by ensuring that information about the Company's total salary costs and other personnel expenses is included in the Board's support material for these guidelines.
-This information is also included in the Board's annual remuneration report, which will be issued for the first time in 2021.
+This information is also included in the Board's annual remuneration report which was issued to the 2021 AGM.

-Decision-making process for establishing, reviewing and implementing the guidelines Volati's Board, or Remuneration Committee if established by Volati's Board to fulfill these tasks, shall follow and evaluate the application of the guidelines for remuneration of senior executives, current programmes and programmes completed during the year for variable remuneration paid to senior executives and applicable remuneration structures and remuneration levels within Volati.
+Decision-making process for establishing, reviewing and implementing the guidelines

+The Volati Board or the Remuneration Committee, if such a committee has been established by the Board to fulfil its tasks, shall follow and evaluate the application of the guidelines for remuneration of senior executives, current programmes and programmes completed during the year for variable remuneration paid to senior executives and applicable remuneration structures and remuneration levels within Volati.